Ben-Ten-Mo/Dodgeball_Project/README.md

 ## Overview
 Welcome to our AI Dodgeball repo.
 ## Features

+## Document Overview
 - **Assets**
-  - Prefabs: Folder containing all generated objects
+  - Prefabs: Folder containing all generated objects.
-  - Scenes:
+  - Scenes: Contains Dodgeball.unity.
+The environment used to train the agents.
-  - Script: Folder containing all the Agent, Environment and Ball scripts determining how they act
+  - Scripts:
+    - DodgeballAgent.cs: Logic that controls how the agent interacts with the environment.
+    - DodgeballController.cs: Logic that controls how the ball reacts to events from interacting with the agent and environment.
+    - DodgeballEnvController.cs: Logic that controls how the environment reacts to events that occur from agent and ball actions
+    - All Dodgeball.onx files: Brain of the agents after being trained, the number after dash corresponds to the number of steps the brain has been trained on.
   - config: Contains Dodgeball.yaml.
 Configurations of hyperparameters to train agents
-- **Packages**
+- **Packages**: Contains packages required by the unity project
-- **ProjectSettings**
+- **ProjectSettings**:
 - **Scenes**
-## Document Overview
 ## Installation
 Follow the Installation Guide provided by Unity Technologies for ML-AGENTS https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md
 - Install Unity Hub